University of Minnesota Solar Vehicle Project: Borealis Generation

-The Borealis series of cars represents the newer generation of solar cars: exotic, aerodynamic "manta-style" bodies with unlimited array area, able to (under ideal conditions) travel as fast as, or faster than, the flow of traffic on any road.
-All three of the Borealis cars were extremely successful with two second place finishes in the Formula Sun Grand Prix and one second place finish in the 2003 American Solar Challenge.
+The Borealis series of cars represents the newer generation of solar cars: exotic, aerodynamic "manta-style" bodies with unlimited array area, able under ideal conditions to travel as fast as or faster than the flow of traffic on any road.
+All three Borealis cars were extremely successful, with two second-place finishes in the Formula Sun Grand Prix and a second-place finish in the 2003 American Solar Challenge.

 Centaurus Generation

-The new Centaurus series of cars took the project to a whole new level by allowing the driver to sit upright while driving.
-Three vehicles were built in the series, and it is clear that they quickly improved to achieve the levels of success the team enjoyed with the earlier Aurora and Borealis series cars.
+The Centaurus series of cars took the project to a new level by allowing the driver to sit upright while driving.
+Three vehicles were built in the series, and they quickly improved to achieve the levels of success the team enjoyed with the Aurora and Borealis series cars.
 Most notably, Centaurus II placed 2nd and 3rd in the 2010 American Solar Challenge, and Formula Sun Grand Prix, respectively.
+The team took first place at the 2011 Formula Sun Grand Prix.

 Daedalus

-Daedalus marked a drastic design change from all of the team's previous solar cars.
+Daedalus marked a drastic design change from the team's previous solar cars.
 Designed for the new cruiser class in the 2013 Bridgestone World Solar Challenge, Daedalus was the team's first two-seater car and emphasized practicality.
-The car incorporated padded seats, a sound system, and a Nexus 7 tablet display.
+It had padded seats, a sound system, and a Nexus 7 tablet display.

 Eos Generation

-Eos I was the UMNSVP's 12th solar vehicle and was designed and built for the 2015 Bridgestone World Solar Challenge Cruiser Class, like its predecessor, Daedalus.
+Eos I was the UMNSVP's 12th solar vehicle and was designed and built for the 2015 Bridgestone World Solar Challenge Cruiser Class, like Daedalus.
 It featured improvements in both performance and practicality.
-Eos I was the first Cruiser car to ever compete in the American Solar Challenge.
+Eos I was the first Cruiser car to compete in the American Solar Challenge.

 Eos II was the UMNSVP's 13th solar vehicle and built upon the foundation of Eos I.

 Freya Generation

 Freya is the UMNSVP's 14th solar vehicle.
-Freya like the three cars before it, is a Cruiser Class vehicle.
-Freya is also the team's first four seated vehicle.
-Freya was manufactured during the COVID-19 pandemic and was one of a thinned field to compete in the American Solar Challenge 2021.
+Like the three cars before it, is a Cruiser Class vehicle.
+Freya is also the team's first four-seated vehicle.
+It was manufactured during the COVID-19 pandemic and was one of a thinned field to compete in the American Solar Challenge 2021.
 Despite its large footprint, its maneuverability won it first place in the Formula Sun Grand Prix.
-Similar to its predecessor, Freya included an interchangeable battery configuration, a fact that would become important after a battery fire during the American Solar Challenge 2021.
-This design allowed it to continue the race, where it placed second just behind Team Sunergy from Appalachian State University.
+Like its predecessor, Freya included an interchangeable battery configuration, a fact that became important after a battery fire during the American Solar Challenge 2021.
+This design allowed it to continue the race, where it placed second, just behind Team Sunergy from Appalachian State University.